 I absolutely loved Elaine Aron’s take on social skills courses and advice.
 I couldn’t agree more: introverts and HSPs should not try to follow extroverts’ advice.

-As a mild HSP, it was also highly instructive for me.
+As an HSP myself, it was also highly instructive for me.
 I now believe that I am better than most at reading social cues because of my HSPs traits.